-When a FOI application is necessary
+When an FOI application is necessary

-UWA embraces the principle of 'openness' and seeks to provide maximum access to its records.
+UWA embraces the principle of openness and seeks to provide maximum access to its records.
 Therefore, a formal application under the FOI Act is only required if you encounter difficulties in obtaining access to the document(s) you seek.

 In general, UWA will meet reasonable requests for access to information, or for amendment of information, without the need for an FOI application.
 Reference to the University's policy on Records Management and Privacy may assist in determining if a document is readily available or not.

 Access procedures under the FOI Act (Section 6) do not apply to documents that are:

 - already available for purchase and/or freely distributed to the public